Josh Heuston: Acting

 Heuston stated that he was betrayed by his own shyness and never pursued drama while at school.
 After featuring in the music video for Super Cruel's song "Sicklaced" with Cartia Mallan in 2017, Heuston fell in love with acting and started classes.

 Heuston's screen acting debut came in the Network 10 teen thriller series Dive Club, starring alongside Miah Maddern and Georgia-May Davis, which aired on Network 10 in Australia followed by an international Netflix release.
 The series is set in the fictional seaside town of Cape Mercy and focuses on a group of school girl ocean divers.
 Heuston plays the part of Henry, the towns resident sad boy with a heart of gold.
 The series was filmed on the Great Barrier Reef in Port Douglas, Queensland.

 Heuston had a small non-speaking role in Thor: Love and Thunder as a Zeus Pretty Boy.
-He plays Dusty in Heartbreak High (2022–present), a Netflix reboot of the 1990s series of the same name.
+He played Dusty in Heartbreak High (2022–2024), a Netflix reboot of the 1990s series of the same name.
 In December 2022, it was announced that Heuston has been cast as Constantine Corrino in the 2024 HBO Dune prequel television series, Dune: Prophecy.

+In 2026, Heuston performed in the main cast of the Amazon Prime Video show Off Campus as Justin Kohl.

+Personal life

+Heuston has been in a relationship with co-star Mika Abdalla since mid-2026.
+The two met on the set of the show Off Campus.